EricGitHub722/EricGitHub722.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Graph Neural Networks
-  - Computational Linguistics
+  - Graph Contrastive Learning
-  - Information Retrieval
+  - Graph Reasoning

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in College of Intelligence and Computing
+    - course: MSc in College of Intelligence and Computing
       institution: Tianjin University
       year: 2023.9-2026.6
-    - course: BSc in College of Computer Science and Technology
+    - course: BSc in Computer Science and Technology
       institution: Jilin University
       year: 2019.9-2023.6